Music City is full of things to do at night, particularly for live music venues.

-Check the schedule for more evening events, some of which are 21+, others that are still great for the under 21 crowd.
+Some of them are 21+, and others that are great for the under 21 crowd.

 Get everybody involved in solving the puzzle at The Escape Game.
 Each room is full of clues you must use to escape in under one hour to win the game.

 You can choose from multiple adventures with varying levels of difficulty.
 Depending on availability, you could start your game in the early afternoon or at 11:45 pm.

 While we've done our best to provide all the information you'll need to have findthings to do at night Nashville, you might have specific questions of your own you need help with.

 Thankfully, there is a Visit Nashville group on Facebook that is the perfect place to look for those answers.
 With more than 22,000 members, there's always someone willing to provide help.

 Here are a few examples of interesting and helpful tips provided by members of the group.

 1. This reader asks where to eat at night before heading to a concert at the Grand Ole Opry.
 Members provide a number of suggestions below.

 2. The main strip of bars in Nashville is on Broadway, otherwise known as Honky Tonk Highway.
 There are also a lot of great bars on 2nd Avenue, which is quite close to this area, and it's close to Country Music Hall of Fame and Ryman Auditorium.

 The question is, is it easy to get an Uber late at night from Broadway?
 See what members have to say below.